 Lopez had alleged that the failure to notify him or his attorney that the State intended to release the body to relatives, the State acted with bad faith.
+The Court noted however that

-The Court noted, however, that retention of the body for an independent examination; however, we do not decide the issue.
+Lopez provides us with no authority that the coroner or the State had this duty.
+Our study suggests that Lopez was charged with the responsibility of timely requesting retention of the body for an independent examination; however, we do not decide the issue.
 Michael J. Yaworsky, J.D., Annotation, Homicide: Cremation of Victim's Body as Violation of Accused's Rights, 70 A.L.R.4th 1091 (1989).
 A body is a unique type of evidence because it is subject to decay and not easily preserved for evidence purposes.
 Families understandably wish the release of the crime victim's body for burial or, as in this case, cremation and if, as here, all of the coroner's reports, tests, photographs, and tissue slides are available to the defendant, then the defendant has obtained comparable evidence by other reasonably available means.
 We find no error on the part of the trial court and affirm its order denying the motion to dismiss charges.